mixerapi/exception-render/README.md

 Remove `$this->loadComponent('RequestHandler');` from your ErrorControllers initialize method and add `parent::initialize()` in its place.
 You can also remove your ErrorControllers initialize method entirely if you don't need it.
-Otherwise, HAL+JSON and JSON-LD requests will not render as HTML instead of JSON.
+Otherwise, HAL+JSON and JSON-LD requests will render as HTML instead of JSON.

 ## Usage